 - xxi.
-A future street and pathway network in the area shall include a continuous public connection for pedestrians and cyclists from the Heritage Trail to John Street East, via the whistle stop.
+A future street and pathway network in the area shall include a continuous public connection for pedestrians and cyclists from the Heritage Trail to John Street East, via the whistle stop, to be built by the developer.
 Additional public active transportation connections through 144 and 176 John Street East shall be encouraged. - xxii.
 Future access to development on 588 Charlotte Street shall include public access for pedestrians and cyclists. - xxiii.
 Subject to heritage and structural impact assessments to the Town's satisfaction, an additional gate or other opening in the stone wall along the Heritage Trail may be permitted to facilitate access for pedestrians and cyclists. - xxiv.
-The Town shall develop and implement a plan to widen the sidewalk on the south side of John Street East or replace it with a multi-use path.
+The Town shall develop and implement a plan to widen the sidewalk on the south side of John Street East to a minimum width of 1.8 metres or replace it with a multi-use path with a minimum width of 3 metres.
 In addition, the Town shall work with Parks Canada to develop a multi-use path connection between a public access to future development at 144, 176 or 200 John Street East and the path network on The Commons. - xxv.
 The intersection of John Street East and Charlotte Street shall be improved with stop signs, crosswalks and wayfinding signage for the comfort, safety and convenience of pedestrians and cyclists.